Beyond the Hedges: Insider Insights from “UGA Week”

 The Foundation Fellowship: The November 1 Hurdle

 To be considered, you must apply Early Action to the university and to the Honors College.
-The Fellowship application itself is due November 1, and word to the wise: it is a dense application.
+The Fellowship application itself is due November 1.
+Word to the wise: Foundation Fellows we met advise submitting your UGA application as early as possible to give yourself more time to thoughtfully complete the dense Fellowship application essays.
 Last cycle, they received over 1,000 applications, narrowed those to 65 finalists for the February scholarship weekend, and eventually offered approximately 20 to 25 scholarships.
 This is a marathon, not a sprint, and requires a dedicated strategy and sound preparation well before the deadline.

 Build a Balanced Strategy with College Rangefinder

 UGA has become a reach for almost every high-achieving student.
 Luckily, UGA now offers Transfer Pathways (akin to Georgia Tech’s offerings), and is strategically increasing enrollment via transfer students.
 If UGA is on your list, there is more than one door to pursue.
-My mission is to ensure your student isn't just "aiming high," but is building a balanced, great-fit list that includes academic, social, and financial matches.
+My mission is to help students build a strategy beyond just "aiming high," building a balanced list of colleges providing a great fit Academically, Socially/Personally, and Financially.
 And they should be happy to attend every one of them to meet my “no safeties” rule.
-This ensures that when May 1 arrives, your student has multiple options they are genuinely excited about.
+Our goal is for your student to have multiple affordable options they are genuinely excited about long before National Decision Day.

-• List Building Packages: Crafting a strategic list that accounts for realistic admissions and merit aid trends.
+List Building Packages: Crafting a strategic list based on great fit, balanced admissions likelihood, and affordability (including merit & financial aid).

-I invite you to schedule a Discovery Session to learn how to put college expertise and consultative coaching to work for your family.
+I invite you to view my Services Overview and schedule a Discovery Session to learn how to put college expertise and consultative coaching to work for your family.